facial-emotion-recognition-service/.github/profile/README.md

 ```

 ## 3.1 The "AI" Model
-Currently, model training is performed independently in the Jupyter notebooks.
+Currently, model training is performed independently in Jupyter Notebook.
 We plan to bring it in as a separate repo.
 The model was trained on Google Colab with a GPU back-end.
 The resulting file containing the trained weights ("the model file") is not uploaded to this repo as it can get fairly large in size.